 Hand & Finger Injuries

 Injuries to the hand and fingers are common in sports and must be taken seriously.
-Injuries in this area can be very debilitating and if treated incorrectly they can have long term consequences in terms of hand and finger function.
+Injuries in this area can be very debilitating and if treated incorrectly they can have long-term consequences in terms of hand and finger function.

 Trigger Finger is a form of tenosynovitis which results in the finger becoming bent in towards the palm of the hand.
 This can also occur in the thumb known as trigger thumb.
 There is no specific cause but a variety of factors are detailed below which can make the condition more likely, including gaming and texting!
 The treatment depends on the severity of the condition and can range from resting to surgery.

 The metacarpal bones are the five long bones in the hand.
 Any of these bones can be broken or fractured but the 1st metacarpal under the base of the thumb is the most commonly injured.
 The fracture is usually caused by a direct impact which causes pain in the area.
 Treatment for these kinds of fractures usually involves immobilisation in a cast followed by strengthening exercises.

 A broken finger is a break or fracture in any one of the 3 small phalange bones which make up each finger.

 Bowler's Thumb is an overuse injury resulting from compression or repeated friction on the inside of the thumb which causes pressure on the Ulnar nerve.
 As the name indicates, bowling is the main cause of this injury and causes the area to feel numb and weak.
 Resting from the activity causing the pain will usually help treat it.

 Dupuytren's contracture is a condition which affects the hand and fingers, causing the fingers to bend in towards the palm of the hand.
 Tissue in the hand contracts and becomes shorter, although this does not normally cause pain.
 Many cases do not require treatment, although if the condition is severe, there are options you can take.